dzatoah/Aussentaster/README.md

 ### Sending MQTT messages if button was pressed
 `<HOSTNAME>/button` sends `pressed` when external button got single pressed.

+### Periodical status messages
+Status messages are sent every hour (configurable in creds.h) to `<HOSTNAME>/status`.
+This includes the software version and battery percentage.
+Note that you need to connect a voltage divider between VBAT and GND.
+Connect the voltage divider to a GPIO pin which supports ADC.
+Please use 47k Ohm resistor or slightly more (I've tested 100k Ohm and it worked).
+More resistence -> more unstable but longer battery life

 ### TODOs / Ideas
   - [ ] Use https://github.com/tzapu/WiFiManager for a more comfortable deployment.
     - Can also ask for MQTT server settings.